shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/020-setup.md

     <dt>version</dt>
     <dd>
-        A version in the Shopware platform mostly follows the specification for semantic versioning.
+        A version in Shopware 6 mostly follows the specification for semantic versioning.
         The 'v' at the beginning is just a convention, since most tags in a version control system are named like that.
         It's okay though if you dismiss the 'v' prefix, your plugin will still work perfectly.
     </dd>